Trump says he's firing Fed Governor Lisa Cook, opening new front in fight for central bank control

 Trump argued that firing Cook was constitutional.
 "I have determined that faithfully enacting the law requires your immediate removal from office,” the president wrote.

-Among the unresolved legal questions are if Cook could be allowed to remain in her seat while the case plays out.
-She may have to fight the legal battle herself, as the injured party, rather than the Fed.
+Cook will have to fight the legal battle herself, as the injured party, rather than the Fed.

 Sen. Elizabeth Warren, D-Mass., called Trump’s attempt to fire Cook illegal, “the latest example of a desperate President searching for a scapegoat to cover for his own failure to lower costs for Americans.
 It’s an authoritarian power grab that blatantly violates the Federal Reserve Act, and must be overturned in court.”